greg-md/ng-lazy-load/README.md

 ## threshold

 By default images are loaded when they appear on the screen.
-If you want images to load earlier use threshold parameter.
+If you want images to load earlier, use threshold parameter.
 Setting threshold to 200 causes image to load 200 pixels before it appears on viewport.

 _Example:_